iptc/extra-examples/README.md

-# extra-rules
+# extra-examples

-Rules for the IPTC EXTRA classification engine.
+Examples for the IPTC EXTRA classification engine.

 See the other repositories of the IPTC EXTRA project: